-You can communicate through your ecommerce project management software but it’s always good to have an alternative communication channel.
+You can communicate through your ecommerce project management tools but it’s always good to have an alternative communication channel.
 One that isn’t email, in any case.

 Common are chat rooms that you can host in the cloud or on the premise.
 Video conferencing software is another popular type of software that people use to make up for the distance between them.

 File Sharing Software

 File sharing software allows you to upload files directly into the cloud or transfer files directly to the destination.
 Probably the most common file sharing platform is Google’s G Suite, but that’s not the only option out there.

 Time Tracking and Billing Software